GaloisInc/swanky/fancy-garbling/README.md

 In general garbled circuits are a way for two mutually distrusting parties to compute a function on their inputs, *without revealing their inputs to each other*.
-The basic idea is that if express the function they want to compute as a circuit, one party "garbles" the circuit, producing encrypted truth tables for each gate in the circuit.
-These are then given to the other party who evolutes the circuit using encrypted wires.
+The basic idea is as follows: first express the function to compute as a circuit.
+Then, one party "garbles" the circuit, producing encrypted truth tables for each gate in the circuit.
+These are then given to the other party who evaluates the circuit using encrypted wires.
 Each encrypted wire (called a wirelabel) contains a secret value and can be used to open exactly one ciphertext in the garbled gates given by the evaluator.
 This new ciphertext is the output wire, which can be used recursively to evaluate the whole circuit.

 In order to fully evaluate a circuit, the parties need a way for the evaluator to receive the correct input wires for its input without telling the garbler what those values are.